peggyjs/peggyjs-eslint-plugin/README.md

 };
 ```

+You can also use "plugin:@peggyjs/all" to get ALL of the rules.
-or if you'd like more control:
+If you'd like more control:

 ```js
 module.exports = {